ibarraz5/capstone1-website/wea/README.md

 ## Starting the Server

-This SpringBoot application can be run in your IDE as you would any other application, or by navigating to this project's root directory in the terminal and using the `./gradlew bootRun` command
+Java JDK 17 is required to run this project.
+This SpringBoot application can be run in your IDE as you would any other application, or by navigating to this project's root directory in the terminal and using the `./gradlew bootRun` command in linux, or `gradle bootRun` in Windows.

 ## Making API Requests